 What about gifted children?
 Montessori is designed to help all children reach their fullest potential at their own unique pace.
 A classroom whose children have varying abilities is a community in which everyone learns from one another and everyone contributes.
 Moreover, multi-age grouping allows each child to find his or her own pace without feeling “ahead” or “behind” in relation to peers.

 Research studies show that Montessori children are well prepared for later life academically, socially, and emotionally.
 In addition to scoring well on standardized tests, Montessori children are ranked above average on such criteria as following directions, turning in work on time, listening attentively, using basic skills, showing responsibility, asking provocative questions, showing enthusiasm for learning, and adapting to new situations.

 Are Montessori schools religious?

-No. Montessori educates children without reference to religious denomination.
-As a result, our classrooms are extremely diverse, with representation from all peoples, cultures and religions.
+No. Montessori educates children without reference to religious denominations.
+As a result, our classrooms are extremely diverse, with a representation of all peoples, cultures, and religions.

 Is Montessori a franchise?
 Who can open a Montessori school?

 The term Montessori is not trademarked and anyone, regardless of training, experience or affiliation can open a “Montessori” school.
 It is essential that parents researching Montessori act as good consumers to ensure the authenticity of their chosen program.

 Dr. Montessori founded the Association Montessori Internationale in 1929 to preserve her legacy.
 AMI ensures that Montessori schools and teachers are both well-grounded in the basic principles of the method and ready to carry those principles forward in the modern educational world.
 AMI offers teacher training and conferences, approves the production of Montessori materials and books, and, through their AMI-USA branch office, accredits schools.

 Montessori schools may be best known for their programs with young children, but the underlying educational method describes programs for students up through the high school.